What is Compliance?

 If you are reported to the CPSC by a consumer of your product (or even a competitor!), you will be questioned to see what the issue is and how it needs to be fixed.
 If the CPSC catches wind that you knew about compliance and chose to ignore it, they will be more apt to put you on the violations list and/or fine you for your violation.

 Recalls are EXPENSIVE.
 You have to remedy the issue by getting back all of the affected product and either remaking, fixing, or refunding.
 So you lose out on the product, the materials, the money to pay them back, your time, etc. It adds up quick.
+Not to mention the overwhelm, headache, and fear that may come afterwards.

 Following the regulations means you know a LOT more about your product.
 Makers have said that, because of the regulations, they are more in tune with their spending and where they purchase components from.
 They know more about their spending habits and how long those components actually last (do you have a fabric that's been sitting and waiting to be used for a year or two??).